 We are also encourage students to use Zotero, a "free, easy-to-use Firefox extension to help you collect, manage and cite your research sources".
 The latest version of Zotero also works with Safari and Chrome.

 One of the biggest challenges when doing research these days is making the connection from a citation in an index to the article itself.
 Swarthmore has implemented SFX, a citation linking software, that should solve this problem.
 When you are searching in most of our databases, always look for the "find it..." button.
 If we have online access to the article you want, clicking on the "find it..." button should take you to it.
 If we do not have the article online, "find it..." will search Tripod to see if the journal exists in print in our collection (not everything is online!), and if we don't have it at all, it will populate an InterLibrary Loan form.
 And check GOOGLE SCHOLAR before requesting an article via InterLibrary Loan, as there might be an open access version on the Web.
 Simply copy and paste the title of the article in the GS search box (use quotation marks for a more accurate phrase search).

 There are two small classrooms in Cornell which may be used by the Science Departments.
 If you think holding your class in the library would be beneficial, contact me and I'll let you know if we can accommodate you (these rooms are not managed by the Registrar).
 Room 110 (on the main floor next to my office) holds 8 to 10 people, and the Sigma Xi Room downstairs holds 10 to 12.
-Both rooms are fairly low-tech compared to other campus seminar rooms, so if you think you will be using a lot of technology, these may not be the rooms for you.
+Both rooms are low-tech compared to other campus seminar rooms, so if you think you will be using a lot of technology, these may not be the rooms for you.

-We have one Canon copier in Cornell, which is on the main floor by the front door.
-To use this copier, you will need to get a copy card from the staff office on the main floor of Cornell.
+We have just gotten a new Canon printer/copier, which is on the main floor by the front door.
+To use the COPIER, you will need to get a copy card from the staff office on the main floor of Cornell.

 Send feedback to: firstname.lastname@example.org